-During magma ascent, the strain rate, which is proportional to effusion rate (e.g., Goto 1999), plays a key role in determining whether the response of magmas and extruding lavas is that of a solid, or liquid (Webb and Dingwell, 1990).
-Here, the macroscopic deformation mode (viscous, viscous-dominated transitional, brittle-dominated transitional or brittle) of lavas was characterised based on their resulting stress-strain curve (section 3.2.2; Fig. 12a); these are further supported by microstructural observations (see Fig. 6; Fig. 12a).
-[NOTE: sample UNZ-4-28 was not given a classification as its response to deformation was likely an experimental artefact due to a chipping of the sample edge].
+During magma ascent, the strain rate, which is proportional to effusion rate (e.g., Goto 1999), plays a key role in determining whether the response of magmas and lavas is that of a solid, or liquid (Webb and Dingwell, 1990).
 The distinction between these rheological regimes can be made using the Deborah number (Eq.
 2).
-In a recent study on the failure of single phase silicate melts, Wadsworth et al., (2017) suggest that fractures can propagate above $De \ge 10^{-2}$ when a sample begins to undergo brittle deformation, although these fractures are often blunted by viscous relaxation.
-When $De \ge 1$ brittle behaviour dominates over viscous deformation and violent rupture of the sample ensues.
 This dimensionless ratio of the relaxation timescale of the melt (Eq.
 1) and the observation timescale can be rewritten as: